limshoonkit/WFGY/Avatar/eval/README.md

 So:

-1. research explains structure
+1. Research explains structure
-2. eval tests claims against pressure
+2. Eval tests claims against pressure

 Both matter.
 They are not the same job.